-7.1 The Trust and thus each Academy has a specific statutory power to discipline students for poor behaviour outside of the Academy premises.
-Section 89(5) of The Education and Inspections Act 2006 gives schools the authority to regulate students' conduct when they are not on
+7.1 The Trust and thus each academy has a specific statutory power to discipline pupils for poor behaviour outside of the academy premises.
+Section 89(5) of The Education and Inspections Act 2006 gives schools the authority to regulate pupils' conduct when they are not on academy premises and are not under the lawful control or charge of a member of staff.